dataiku/dss-visual-edit/dss-plugin-visual-edit/README.md

 ### Data persistence layer

+* **`python-lib/DataEditor.py`**
-* **`python-lib/DataEditor.py`** provides a CRUD Python API with methods to log and replay edits; these can be run in real-time mode within a webapp, or in batch mode within a data pipeline.
+  * Provides a CRUD Python API with methods to edit and validate data from a Dataiku dataset.
+  * Maintains a timestamped log of edits and of the usernames behind them, so that the history of edits can be viewed.
 * The [API reference documentation](https://dataiku.github.io/dss-visual-edit/backend/) was generated from docstrings by Mkdocs (following [this tutorial](https://realpython.com/python-project-documentation-with-mkdocs/)).
 Updates to the documentation website are manual, they require running `mkdocs build` from `python-lib/` and moving the output (in `site/`) to `../docs/backend/`.
-* **`python-lib/commons.py`** provides the core replay logic.
+* **`python-lib/commons.py`** provides the core logic to replay and apply edits, based on a pivot of the editlog and a join with the original data.
+This can be run in real-time mode within a webapp, or in batch mode within a data pipeline.

 ### Integration of edits within a Dataiku Flow